Tell us what you are searching for e.g. Adult Learners...

 • What skills will I develop?

-The learner will study the core knowledge, skills and behaviours as laid out in the apprenticeship plan.
-It has been designed to develop veterinary nurses with a holistic approach to their work, a passion for making a difference to the lives of animals, and a robust understanding of their professional responsibilities.
-It will cover the following units for dogs, cats, rabbits and guinea pigs in which they will also be assessed:
+On this course, you will study the core knowledge, skills, and behaviours as laid out in the apprenticeship plan.
+This has been designed to develop veterinary nurses with a holistic approach to their work, a passion for making a difference to the lives of animals, and a robust understanding of their professional responsibilities.
+It will cover the following units for dogs, cats, rabbits, and guinea pigs, in which you will also be assessed:

 • Professional Veterinary Nursing Responsibilities